Take the Long View ℠

 find out more about our team by selecting from the images above

-The newest member of the Hill Investment Group team, John supports the firm leadership by focusing on client services, portfolio oversight, and all-around firm operations.
+John supports the firm leadership by focusing on client services, portfolio oversight, and all-around firm operations.
 With a sharp eye and ear for service, he helps simplify life for our clients.

 A graduate of Trinity University, where he studied finance, accounting, and economics, John arrived at Hill Investment Group with four years of experience at one of the largest financial firms in the country.
 Having first been selected for his former company’s respected development program, he went on to become a financial advisor for the company.
 He excels at crafting strategic financial plans for both individuals and families, as well as developing and sustaining client relationships.